-This tilt also explains why we don't get eclipses every month.
+The tilt of the moon's orbit explains why we don't get eclipses every month.
 The moon passes through the plane of the ecliptic twice a month.
 If this happens at full moon, there is the possibility of a lunar eclipse; if at new moon, there could be a solar eclipse.